-Pence starts Middle East tour in Egypt, pledges 'shoulder-to-shoulder' support
+Pence tells Egypt's Sisi that U.S. still backs two-state solution

 Sisi said the two men discussed ways to eliminate the “disease and cancer” of terrorism and called Trump a friend.

-Pence’s quick visit comes at the start of a three-country tour that also includes stops in Jordan and Israel.
+Pence is on a three-country tour that also includes stops in Jordan and Israel.
 This is the highest-level visit from a U.S. official to the region since December, when Trump recognized Jerusalem as Israel’s capital.

 That decision, which reversed decades of U.S. policy and set in motion the process of moving the U.S. embassy to Jerusalem from Tel Aviv, upset leaders in the Arab world and prompted Palestinians to reject the United States as a broker for peace.